dilumn/dilumn.github.io/_posts/2021-09-28-Tech-company-categories-for-a-sri-lankan.md

 ### Category D
-- FAANG companies fall under this category.
+- FAANG or FAAMG companies fall under this category.
 - You should be one of the top at what you are doing.
 - You should be very good at algorithms, data structures to get through the interviews.
 - You are competing with the best of the world talents in the job market.